 My writing desk is covered with minions, Doctor Who memorabilia, Wonder Woman and Star Wars figures.
 Also a dragon I bought for a pound.
 And the (empty) miniature bottle of champagne my husband bought me the day I got *the* phone call from my agent telling me he loved Godblind and offering to represent me and being the catalyst for the weirdest year of my life.

-Heroes include David Bowie, Buster Keaton and Mary Shelley.
+Heroes include David Bowie, Buster Keaton, Medea and Mary Shelley.
 Obviously.

-I have a 2:1 in Literature from the Open University, a Diploma in Creative Writing from the Open University, am a second Dan black belt in Shotokan Karate, a qualified massage therapist, a qualified proofreader and a certified First Aider.
+I have a 2:1 in Literature from the Open University, a Diploma in Creative Writing from the Open University, am a second Dan black belt in Shotokan Karate, am a qualified massage therapist, a qualified proofreader and a certified First Aider.
+I began training in Historical European Martial Arts (HEMA), particularly Italian longsword, in the spring of 2018.
+Hitting people with swords is my new favourite thing.

 I also once saw Bev Bevan from ELO in my local curry house.